mikker/rails-creds/README.md

 `Creds` is …

 1. a shortcut for the dreadfully long `Rails.application.credentials` and …
-2. bringing environment scoping back (from when it was called _secrets_)
+2. environment scoped by default

 ## Usage